EU-flaggan och den svenska flaggan mot en blå himmel.

 Regulation on the sustainable use of plant protection products

 A new regulation is proposed to replace the current directive on the sustainable use of plant protection products.
 Negotiations between the member states began in 2022 and continued during the spring of 2023.
 The aim is to reduce the risks of plant protection products for human health and the environment by reducing the use of plant protection products and by promoting alternative methods.
-The Swedish Agency for Agriculture, the Swedish Environmental Protection Agency and the Swedish Chemicals Agency are responsible for various parts of the regulatory framework and provide support in the negotiations.
+The Swedish Agency for Agriculture, the Swedish Environmental Protection Agency and the Swedish Chemicals Agency were responsible for various parts of the regulatory framework and provided support in the negotiations.

 Read more about the directive for the sustainable use of pesticides External link.